Track data shape

 By default, tracked data is available for viewing for 15 days after it was last tracked.

-Depending on data volumes, allow 10 minutes for tracked data to be visible in data pools.
+Depending on data volumes, allow 10 minutes for tracked data to be visible in tracked data results

 The track data shape works with incoming payloads from a connection shape, a manual payload, an API request, or a webhook.